Code Generation (Batch)#

 Running the Generator#

-- input_path: input_path to the JSON or zip file
+input_path: path to the JSON or zip file

-- A dictionary that maps file names to the generated code strings.
+returns a dictionary that maps file names to generated code strings

 >>> # Generate multiple flows from zip and write to output directory